uheinema/forU/README.md

 ## Simple GUI for development and demos

   There often is the need for a simple user interface in a sketch, be it during development or to trigger user actions.
-  Available libraries for Processing depend on java.awt etc. or are written in a too modern Java dialect making them impossible to use with [APDE](#apde)
+  Available libraries for Processing depend on nonexisting  java.awt etc. or are written in a too modern Java dialect, making them impossible to use with [APDE](#apde)

   forU.I will provide that, offering